The existence of a transverse universal knot: From contact structures to open books

 An $n$-fold branch covering between a 3-manifold $N$ by another manifold $M$ is a continuous map $\varphi: M \to N$ such that there are links $L' \subset M$ and $L \subset N$ where $L' = \varphi^{-1}(L)$ and $\varphi: M - L' \to N - L$ is an ordinary covering map.
 We will also include in our definition that, around each component of $L'$, there is a neighborhood $U = S^1 \times D^2$ such that $\varphi(U) = S^1 \times D^2$ and in these coordinates $\varphi$ is of the form $\varphi(\theta, z) =(\theta^k, z^m) $ for some positive integers $k$ and $m$.
 We will say that $\varphi$ is an \textit{$n$-sheet branch covering map} if $\varphi: M - L' \to N - L$ is an $n$-sheet covering map.

-If $N$ has a contact structure $\xi$ it is possible to give $M$ a contact structure ``induced" by $\varphi$ thanks to the following theorem.
+If $N$ has a contact structure $\xi$, it will be possible to give $M$ a contact structure ``induced" by $\varphi$ thanks to the following theorem.

-\begin{thm}[\"{O}zt\"{u}rk and Niederkr\"{u}ger \cite{branch-covering-and-contact}] Let $\varphi:M \to N$ be a branched covering map with branch locus $L$.
+\begin{thm}[J. Gonzalo \cite{Gonzalo-Branch-Covers}, H. Geiges \cite{geiges-article}, G\"{O}zt\"{u}rk and Niederkr\"{u}ger \cite{branch-covering-and-contact}] Let $\varphi:M \to N$ be a branched covering map with branch locus $L$.
 Given a contact structure $\xi$ on $N$ with contact form $\alpha$ such that $L$ is transverse to $\xi$, then $\varphi^{*}(\alpha)$ may be deformed by an arbitrarily small amount near $\varphi^{-1}(L)$ to give a contact form defining a unique, up to contact isotopy, contact structure $\xi_L$ on $M$. \end{thm}

 \begin{defn} A branch covering map $\varphi:(M,\xi_L) \to (N,\xi)$ with the contact structure $\xi_L$ defined as above is called a \emph{contact branch covering} of $(N,\xi)$ along $L$. \end{defn}